 How much does a notary bond cost in Hawaii?

-Notaries in Hawaii must post $1,000 surety bonds as a part of their commission requirements.
+Notaries in Hawaii must provide the Attorney General with $1,000 surety bonds as a part of their commission requirements.

 |Bond Type||Bond Amount||Cost|